CragulaOcean/cragapple/README.md

 ## Development Intro
 There is no custom server side python in this application.
-Cragapple uses some python-shell scripts to set up before the production-level database is introduced (probably a django situation after prototyping stage)
+Cragapple uses [entrance](https://github.com/ensoft/entrance) before probably moving to a django situation after prototyping stage

 ### Goal
 - implement actual database as a learning exercise